huggingface/hub-docs/docs/hub/models-adding-libraries.md

 ### Download files from the Hub

-Integrations allows users to download a model from the Hub and instantiate it directly from yours library.
-This is often made possible by providing a method (usually called `from_pretrained` or `load_from_hf`) that has be specific to your library.
+Integrations allow users to download a model from the Hub and instantiate it directly from your library.
+This is often made possible by providing a method (usually called `from_pretrained` or `load_from_hf`) that has to be specific to your library.
 To instantiate a model from the Hub, your library has to:
 - download files from the Hub.
 This is what we will discuss now.
 - instantiate the Python model from these files.